themetalfleece/eldritchain/README.md

 ## Project Overview

-Eldrichain is a blockchain-based game where users can:
+Eldritchain is a blockchain-based game where users can:

 - Summon one creature per UTC day (resets at midnight UTC, not 24h cooldown)
 - Collect 97 unique creatures across 4 rarity tiers